jhirono/amlsecurity/Readme.md

 > **WARNING** If you use public load balancer, you need to allow inbound access to Scoring IP on NSG.
 Read [this doc](https://docs.microsoft.com/azure/machine-learning/how-to-secure-inferencing-vnet#azure-kubernetes-service)

+> **AKS behind VNet or Private AKS** AKS behind VNet requires outbound access to AKS control plane over public IP.
+If you want to make that communication over private IP, please choose Private AKS cluster.

+> **Load Balancer public or internal** Load balancer is for accessing the model deployed on AKS.
+If you want to let user to access the model over the internet, please choose public load balancer.
+If you want to limit its access only from your VNet,

 ### AKS behind VNet with internal load balancer

 Look [this doc](https://docs.microsoft.com/azure/machine-learning/how-to-secure-inferencing-vnet).